 His goal is to vigorously pursue the ends of justice, protect the citizens of Adams and Broomfield counties from violent crime, protect children from predators, protect senior citizens from exploitation and create a safer community through partnerships with law enforcement and other groups.
 He is an advocate of victim’s rights and giving victims a strong voice in the system.

-Dave began his career as a prosecutor more than 20 years ago as a Deputy District Attorney with the 4th Judicial District for El Paso and Teller counties where he prosecuted high profile murder cases and oversaw major drug investigations in the jurisdiction.
-As head of the homicide unit, Dave prosecuted high profile capital murder cases and oversaw the prosecution of hundreds of homicides.
+Dave began his career as a prosecutor more than 27 years ago as a Deputy District Attorney with the 4th Judicial District for El Paso and Teller counties where he prosecuted high profile murder cases and oversaw major drug investigations in the jurisdiction.
+As head of the homicide unit, Dave prosecuted high profile capital murder cases, including death penalty cases, and oversaw the prosecution of hundreds of homicides.

-Dave serves on the board for the Adams County Youth Initiative, the Colorado Commission on Criminal and Juvenile Justice, the Colorado District Attorney’s Governing Board and the 17th Judicial District Criminal Justice Coordinating Committee.
+Dave serves on the board for the Adams County Youth Initiative and the Governor’s School Safety Advisory Board, and served for many years on the boards for the Colorado Commission on Criminal and Juvenile Justice, the Colorado District Attorney’s Governing Board and the 17th Judicial District Criminal Justice Coordinating Committee.

 In 2009, as part of a program of the Conference of Western Attorneys General, Dave participated in training prosecutors from Mexico in courtroom advocacy, victim rights, defendant rights and other aspects of American prosecution techniques as Mexico transitions into an adversarial justice system.